-

 In buildings with lots of people or sensitive electronics, every minute counts in the event of a fire: LSZH stands for "Low Smoke Zero Halogen" – materials that typically produce less smoke and less corrosive halogen gases than traditional PVC solutions.

 Important: "Halogen-free/LSZH" does not mean "fireproof".
 Even LSZH cables can release harmful gases such as CO in the event of a fire.
-The main advantage lies in smoke and corrosive halogen acids (depending on material/testing).
+The main advantage is lower smoke emission and fewer corrosive halogen acids – depending on the material and test context.

-These three points are usually sufficient for a quick pre-selection.
-You can then jump directly to the appropriate categories.
+Three points are usually sufficient for a quick pre-selection: operating environment, protection requirements for electronics and internal specifications.
+You can then jump directly to the appropriate category.

-Practical tip: Pay attention to material specifications such as H05Z1Z1-F (example) and approvals (e.g. VDE/ENEC) if these are required for the project.
+Practical tip: Pay attention to material specifications such as H05Z1Z1-F (example) and approvals such as VDE or ENEC if these are required for the project.

-Frequently selected in everyday B2B use: Schuko (CEE 7/7) to IEC C13 and LSZH cold device extensions C13 to C14 – ideal for IT, servers and infrastructure.
+Schuko (CEE 7/7) to IEC C13 and LSZH cold device extensions C13 to C14 are frequently chosen in everyday B2B use – typical solutions for IT workstations, server technology and structured infrastructure.

-Note: Availability and technical details can be found for each item (e.g. cross-section, length, approval).
+Note: Availability and technical details can be found in the respective article, e.g. cross-section, length and approval.

-"Halogen-free" refers to sheathing/insulation materials without halogen-containing components.
-In the event of a fire, this typically results in fewer acidic/corrosive halogen gases (test context e.g. IEC 60754).
+"Halogen-free" refers to sheathing and insulation materials without halogen-containing components.
+In the event of a fire, this typically results in fewer acidic and corrosive halogen gases (typical test context: IEC 60754).

-"Low smoke" describes reduced smoke development – measured, for example, by smoke density/light transmission in test procedures (test context, e.g. EN/IEC 61034).
+"Low smoke" describes reduced smoke development, e.g. assessed via smoke density and light transmission in test procedures (typical test context: EN/IEC 61034).

 Not automatically.
-Fire behaviour depends on the overall cable structure.
-Different tests are used for flame propagation depending on the application (test context, e.g. IEC 60332).
+The fire behaviour depends on the overall cable structure.
+Different tests are used for flame propagation depending on the application (typical test context: IEC 60332).

-This page is for guidance only (not legal advice).
-Requirements may vary depending on the industry, building specifications and target market.
+This page is intended for technical guidance.
+Requirements may vary depending on the industry, building standard and target market.

 Halogen-free DINIC power cables (LSZH) are particularly useful when safety, technical protection and clear specifications are paramount.
 If required, we can assist you in selecting the right cable based on application, length, cross-section and approvals.